 In Norman Rockwell's familiar Thanksgiving fantasy, Grandma presents a glistening turkey to a happy, multigenerational family.

 Cut to real life: Disasters range from a firebombed deep-fried turkey to soggy pumpkin pie.
 And that's just the food!
-Adding to the mix is a country divided on the recent presidential election results — some nerves will be understandably frayed.
+Adding to the mix is a country divided more than ever by politics — some nerves will be understandably frayed.